hgh-29/Smart-Plant-Monitor/README.md

 - **Soil Moisture Sensor** – Detects when the soil is too dry.
 - **Light Sensor (LDR)** – Measures the intensity of sunlight reaching the plant.
 - **RGB LED** – Displays visual status feedback (e.g., green = good, red = dry, blue = needs more light).
-- **Rotary Encoder** – Allows the user to adjust moisture sensitivity or other settings.
+- **4x4 Keypad** – Allows the user to adjust moisture sensitivity or other settings.
-- **Microcontroller (Arduino)** – Processes input from sensors and controls the LED output.
+- **Microcontroller (Arduino Mega)** – Processes input from sensors and controls the LED output.
 - **Portable Power** – Battery-powered design makes it easy to move between plants.

 ## Hardware Components